Trisha Paytas: Personal life

 Paytas has had several public long-term relationships.
 She dated American YouTuber Jason Nash from 2017 to 2019.
-In 2020, she started dating Israeli artist Moses Hacmon.
-The pair got engaged that same year and married in 2021.
+In early 2020, she started dating Israeli artist Moses Hacmon.
+The pair got engaged on December 18, 2020, and married on December 11, 2021.

 In February 2022, Paytas announced that she was expecting her first child with Hacmon.
-She had previously been told by her doctors that she would not be able to conceive a child naturally.
-In September 2022, Paytas addressed false online rumors claiming that she had already given birth and that the baby was the reincarnation of Elizabeth II.
-That same month, she gave birth to a daughter, naming her Malibu Barbie.
+She had previously been told by her doctors that she would not be able to conceive a child naturally, but gave birth to a daughter.

+In November 2023, Paytas announced she was expecting their second child and gave birth to a daughter.
+On March 6, 2025, Paytas announced on Instagram that she was pregnant with her third child and gave birth to a son.

 Paytas has identified with different religious beliefs throughout her life, mainly Roman Catholicism.

 Paytas has suffered from mental health problems, having been diagnosed with borderline personality disorder.
 In an interview on the H3 Podcast, Paytas stated she used to have substance abuse problems and was once hospitalized after a methamphetamine overdose.
 Paytas has stated that her main addiction was to prescription pills.